Joystream/joystream/meetings/rome/README.md

 ##### As an uploader I can:
 - create a subset of Entities and Objects which the permissions module will limit to Members
-- update a subset of Entities and Objects which permissions module will limit to content owner
+- update a subset of Entities and Objects which permissions module will limit to the content owner

 *Added so that uploaders can actually add metadata (such as "title" and "description" without extra permissions)*